BasicMacintosher/Rock-Pi-4-Head-Unit/README.md

 I found an old phone holder in my car and im going to use it to secure the Display.
 The file for the Mount is attached in the "Files" folder.
 I am currently testing it and eliminating a few issues like the Microfone of my car not beeing picked up.
+The Steering wheel control on my car arent working either.
+To solve this issue, I programmed an Raspberry pi pico to use buttons I soldered to it as media buttons and it workes.